ArthurSonzogni/chromiumos-platform2/diagnostics/docs/diag-routines-for-oems.md

 ### Bluetooth Power

 Checks whether the Bluetooth adapter can be powered off/on and the powered status is consistent in both HCI and D-Bus levels.
-The Bluetooth powered status is on after the routine is complete.

 The Bluetooth power routine has no parameters.